dmitigr/style/cpp.md

 ## Classes and structures

+Classes (types) are created only for those entities that are directly related to the project domain  - the *primary entities*.
+For example, in the network library the "IP address" is the one of the primary entities, but in the database driver it's only one of the possible connection settings.
+For *secondary* entities, either fundamental types, standard types, or types from third-party libraries should be used.

 ### Class member definition order

 When defining a class, its members should be defined in the following order: